Menu Tiger featured image

 Basically, commercial kitchens are what you call the kitchens in your restaurant.
 These have the heavy-duty equipment you need to make meals quickly.

-On the other hand, commissary kitchens or commercial commissary kitchens are a special type of commercial kitchens that can be rented out for an hour or days.
+On the other hand, a commissary kitchen or commercial commissary kitchen is a special type of commercial kitchens that can be rented out for an hour or days.

 These are shared by multiple businesses, such as food trucks, catering services, or small food startups, who need professional space to cook but don’t want their own kitchens.